 Charlottesville itself is one of the best college towns in America to spend a weekend, a place where colonial architecture and deep green lawns dominate the landscape.
 And if you’re tired of wine, the city is also known for its breweries, so you can sip something different at spots like Three Notch’d, South Street, and Hardywood Brewery.

 2. Finger Lakes, New York

-Any time between April and December is a fantastic time to visit the wine region that’s gaining a reputation as the best in the Northeast.
+Any time between April and December is a fantastic time to visit the wine region that’s gaining a reputation as having the best wineries on the East Coast.
 If you had to choose a time of year to visit, though, we’d recommend the fall — when the rolling hills and deep gorges that surround the Finger Lakes are most vibrant, covered in bright reds, oranges, and yellow.

 The three primary wine trails to follow here are each based around one of the lakes: Cayuga, which has 16 wineries; Keuka, with eight wineries; and Seneca, which has 36.
 Though we wouldn’t advise trying to hit all of them — or even a quarter of them — make sure you block off time to hit the Bloomer Creek and Shaw vineyards while you’re there.
 Rieslings and Gewurztraminers are the specialties of the region, but even if you’re not big on sweet wine, the setting makes the trip worthwhile.

 Throughout the countryside, you’ll find romantic B&Bs and stately old homes for rent.
 Or if you’re feeling hearty, the region has plenty of lakeside camping and hilltop cabins.
 For those looking to stay somewhere with a few more amenities, the nearby town of Ithaca gives you a cozy, cool college-town vibe.